hschott/ficum/README.md

 comparison     =  "==" / "!=" / "=ge=" / "=le=" / "=gt=" / "=lt="
 ```

-A argument can be of 5 main types.
+An argument can be of 5 main types.
 Text, Datetime, Number, Boolean and Null.

 ```
 argument       =  text-arg / date-arg / number-arg / boolean-arg / null-arg